canmom/canmom.github.io/fiction/lighthouse.md

 "Do you like sweet things?"

 The rest of their conversation carried on long into the night.
 Slowly the creature in the lighthouse warmed up to the adventurer.
-They shared stories, the adventurer from her travels, the voidsent of what theu had seen from their vigil above the village.
+They shared stories, the adventurer from her travels, the voidsent of what they had seen from their vigil above the village.

 Of course, the lighthouse needed tending.
 So they climbed up, and the adventurer sat in the cramped glass box, taking care not to block the lenses as the creature fussed.